From Membership-Privacy Leakage to Quantum Machine Unlearning: MEMBERSHIP PRIVACY LEAKAGE IN QML

 The training process of QNN generally follows these steps.
-(1) Constructing the dataset $(x, y)$ and initializing the parameters $\theta$; (2) Performing forward propagation $f_{\theta}(x)$ to obtain the output $y'$, where the specific form of $f_{\theta}(x)$ is given by Eq.(\ref{eqn:encoder}), Eq.(\ref{eqn:quantum_circuit}), and Eq.(\ref{eqn:Mlayer}); (3) Calculating loss using the cross-entropy loss function (in the case of classification tasks):
+(1) Constructing the dataset $(x, y)$ and initializing the parameters $\theta$; (2) Performing a forward pass to obtain class probabilities $\boldsymbol{\pi}(x)$.
+(3) Calculating loss using the cross-entropy loss function (in the case of classification tasks):

-where $C$ represents the number of classes, $y_i$ is the probability distribution of the true labels, and $y'_i$ is the probability distribution predicted by the model.
+where $K$ represents the number of classes.
 (4) The gradient of the parameters is computed based on the loss function, and the parameters $\theta$ are updated:

 where $\theta^{k+1}$ represents the updated parameters at iteration $k+1$, and $x_t$ and $y_t$ are the $t$-th sample from the dataset $D$, with $\eta$ denoting the learning rate.
-(5) repeating Steps (2) to (4) until the model reaches the convergence criterion.
-Through the design and process outlined above, the QNN model in this study not only effectively leverages the advantages of current quantum computing but also fully adapts to the practical conditions of NISQ devices, providing a solid foundation for subsequent privacy attacks and data unlearning experiments.
+(5) Repeat Steps (2) through (4) until the model satisfies a predefined convergence criterion.
+The QNN model, defined by this architecture and training process, is designed to effectively harness the advantages of quantum computation while fully accommodating the practical constraints of current NISQ devices.
+This architecture provides a representative foundation for the subsequent privacy-attack and unlearning evaluation.